What is the one-time forgiveness count adjustment?

 Won’t consolidation reset my forgiveness progress?

 It used to.
 And the consolidation application will still tell you that will happen.
-However, that is no longer the case.
+However, that is not the case during the forgiveness count adjustment period.
 This is why it’s so important to stay informed on changes to student loan repayment.
-There are two major changes that have significantly changed how consolidation treats your loans: the limited one-time forgiveness count adjustment and the more permanent weighted average forgiveness change that took effect on July 1, 2023.
+There are two major changes that have significantly changed how consolidation treats your loans: the limited one-time forgiveness count adjustment and the more permanent weighted average forgiveness change that will take effect on July 1, 2024.

 Which repayment plan should I choose if I do consolidate my loans?

-Use the VIN Foundation My Student Loans tool to see your income-driven repayment eligibility and the Student Loan Repayment Simulator to see what your range of monthly payments will be.
+Use the VIN Foundation My Student Loans tool to check your income-driven repayment eligibility and the Student Loan Repayment Simulator to see what your range of monthly payments will be.
 The Simulator can also help you check your likelihood of reaching forgiveness depending on your years in repayment and forgiveness count adjustment.
 One of the major advantages of the VIN Foundation Student Loan Repayment Simulator is the ability to account for your current forgiveness time in your remaining repayment projection.
+The Department of Education simulator does not count your current forgiveness time.

 If your repayment projections suggest that it is likely you will reach forgiveness after your count is applied, then choose an income-driven plan like SAVE, the recently updated version of REPAYE.
 This applies even if your income is high and would result in payments that are equal to a fixed 10-year plan.
 If, by making minimum required payments, you’re likely to pay your loans to zero and not reach forgiveness, then you can choose a strategy that makes sense for you.